 - A graduate student may take no more than one (1) graduate-level course at another division of Johns Hopkins University (i.e. SAIS, Public Health, etc.) for credit toward fulfilling the requirements of the PhD in Political Science.

-- Students may request to transfer up to two (2) graduate-level courses taken at another institution for credit toward fulfilling the requirements of the PhD in Political Science at JHU.
+- Students may make a formal request to the DGS to have up to two (2) graduate-level courses taken at another institution count for credit toward fulfilling the requirements of the PhD in Political Science at JHU.

 Foreign Language Requirement